iturner72/book-notes/the_4-hour_work-week.md

 for what you want.
 If you don't get it over time, leave.
 It's too big a world to spend most of life in a cubicle.

+### 13 Beyond Repair
+* 243 Most people aren't lucky enough to get fired and die a slow spiritual death over 30-40 years of tolerating the mediocre.
+* 245 If you've made it this far in life, losing or dropping a job will often be little more than a few weeks of vacation (unless you want more) prior to something better.
+* 250 Tools and Tricks: Considering Options and Pulling the Trigger, Opening Retirement Accounts, Health Insurance for Self-employed or Unemployed